6.1 - Reporting the Bilan Carbone®

 5. The organisation's GHG profile, listing emissions in tCO2e;

-2. The action plan via the set of action sheets;
+2. The action plan via all the action sheets;

-4. The indicators (monitoring, implementation and performance), and the monitoring system such as a dashboard used for tracking the transition plan, where applicable;
+4. The indicators (for monitoring, implementation and performance), and the monitoring system such as a dashboard used to track the transition plan, where applicable;

-1. A description of the organisation concerned by the Bilan Carbone®: company name, SIRET, SIREN, NAF code, number of FTEs;
+1. A description of the organisation concerned by the Bilan Carbone®: legal name, SIRET, SIREN, NAF code, number of FTEs;

-2. A presentation of the member of management leading the approach: name, job title, trainee number, date of the training for Decision-makers attended.
-And a presentation of the approach lead: name, job title, trainee number, date of the Bilan Carbone® approach training he/she attended
+2. A presentation of the member of management leading the approach: name, position held, training registration number, date of the Deciders training attended.
+And a presentation of the approach lead: name, position held, training registration number, date of the Bilan Carbone® approach training they attended

-3. A presentation of the project team carrying out the Bilan Carbone®: name, trainee number, date of the Bilan Carbone® approach training attended, affiliated organisation;
+3. A presentation of the project team conducting the Bilan Carbone®: name, training registration number, date of the Bilan Carbone® approach training attended, affiliated organisation;

 4. The maturity level of the approach;

-1. The choice of the organisational boundary along with a justification (list of installations and sites concerned);
+1. The choice of the organisational boundary as well as a justification (list of facilities and sites concerned);

 2. The chosen temporal boundary;